AutodeskGames/stingray-docs/source/source_access/getting_started/managing_source/cloning_and_submodules.md

 	~~~

 	This copies the submodule's repository locally to your computer, so that you can build the engine for that platform.
 You should now see some new files inside your `runtime/platforms/ps4` or `runtime/platforms/xb1` folders.

+## I'm getting submodule errors!

+When you clone or update your Stingray repository, your git client may report errors about updating submodules, or about being unable to access the `https://git.autodesk.com` repository.
+As long as these errors refer to the `stingray-internal` repository, or submodule repositories for consoles that you don't have access to, you can safely ignore these errors.

+To avoid getting these errors:

+-	Configure your Git client to not clone or update recursively.
+This means that when you clone or update the main `stingray` repository, your git client won't try to clone or update the missing repositories.

+-	If you need to update submodules, update only the one you need instead of updating *all* submodules in the main repository.

+	For example, instead of running `git submodule update`, which updates all submodules in the repository, use `git submodule update runtime/platforms/ps4` and `git submodule update runtime/platforms/xb1`.